iTaxoTools/Decontaminator/README.md

+!!Note that Decontaminator is work in progress and not yet fully tested!!

 # decontamination branches
 Searching for branches in tree that exceed a certain length and deleting all sequences in corresponding .ali and .fasta files that are descendants from this branch.